timhadler/plc-automation-portfolio-project/docs/changelogs/FactoryIO_Scenelog.md

 * Initial setup - Stage one (Part detection)
 * Belt conveyor (4m)
-* Emitter at one end, configured to emit all types of raw materials
+* Emitter at one end
 * A frame made from 3 walkway pillars right in front of emitter
-* Vision sensor attached to frame, pointing down on conveyor, config to all digital output
+* Vision sensor attached to frame, pointing down on conveyor
 * Pneumatic pusher attached to side of conveyor, in front of sensor, pushes across the conveyor
 * Conveyor chute opposite pusher to carry pushed parts off the conveyor
 * Remover at the base of the chute remove parts

+\### Configuration

+* Vision sensor: All Digital output
+* Emitter: Output all types of raw material parts